pwbriggs/music-assistant.github.io/docs/usage.md

 For specific player provider information refer to the relevant section in this document.

+In the player provider settimgs you can disable or hide any players you do not use.

 **Audio Quality**

 96khz/24 bits and above is considered high resolution (Hi Res)